 III.
 REASONS FOR GOD REQUIRING FAITH AS THE PRIMARY CONDITION OF SALVATION.

 Note first how our refusal to believe in Christ would place us with the relation of God.
-The Epistle to the Hebrews says that "without faith it is impossible to be well-pleasing to God"; the Apostle John shows this specially in relation to Christ.
+The Epistle to the Hebrews says that "without faith it is impossible to be well-pleasing to God"; the Delegate John shows this specially in relation to Christ.
 He says of Jesus, "What he hath seen and heard, of that he beareth witness; and no man receiveth his witness.
 He that hath received his witness hath set his seal to this that God is true."
 Now, the opposite is, of course, implied -- he that does not receive the witness of Christ rejects God's gracious provision for our salvation.
 He makes God a liar.
 Suppose you were seriously ill, and some wealthy and good-hearted man sent to you the only specialist who could cure you, and you were to refuse to trust that great physician.
 The cure is shut from you by your lack of trust, and the good-hearted friend is not well-pleased, but grieved.
 One sees here the need of faith.
 It is, remember, the object of faith, Christ and this Revelation of God and His atoning work, which saves, but only by faith can these reach and change the heart.

 Again, other conditions can only be acceptable as conditions of salvation, when they are obeyed by believers.
 Their obedience must be, to use Paul's pregnant phrase, "the obedience of faith."